VasylBaran/CommandShift/README.md

 # CommandShift
-CommandShift is a free and open-source app that allows you to change input source using Windows-style (Command + Shift) shortcut.
+CommandShift is a free and open-source app that allows you to change input source using Windows-style shortcut (e.g. Command + Shift, Option + Shift, Control + Shift or Fn + Shift.
+It's customizable).
 By default MacOS doesn't support shortcuts that consist of modifier keys only.

 # How-to use
 1. Download Intel or ARM64(aka M1) dmg